jeanbaptistejacq/Naturalia-Web-Scraping/README.md

 ![store-6140c4a457aa04 78867185](https://github.com/jeanbaptistejacq/Naturalia-Web-Scraping/assets/80902643/036d6043-4d6b-487d-acc3-06a0effba66a)
 <br/>
 <br/>
-We are using Python to scrap a Naturalia product page.
-The aim is to track the daily price of that product in a CSV file.
-We are indeed creating a function to append the daily prices into this CSV file.
+We are using Python to scrape a product page from Naturalia.
+The goal is to track the product's daily price and store this information in a CSV file.
+To achieve this, we are creating a function that appends the daily prices to the CSV file.

 ## Content